jwarykowski/cukesparse/README.md

       guess: true
       expand: true

-     # These runtime defaults be set if not passed in from cli
+     # These runtime defaults will be set if not passed in from cli
      runtime_defaults:
       environment: 'release'
       log_level: 'debug'